 Florentine architect Michelozzo di Bartolomeo designed Bokar.
-Construction began in 1461.
-Upgrades occurred in 1555 and 1570.
+Construction began in 1461, and upgrades occurred in 1555 and 1570.
 Bokar was a popular Game of Thrones filming location.

-Lovrijenac Fortress is built on a 37 meter (121 ft.) high sheer rock overlooking the Adriatic Sea!
-It’s the most dramatic fortresses in Dubrovnik.
-Lovrijenac was important for defending both land and sea attacks.
+Lovrijenac is built on a 37-meter (121 ft.) high sheer rock overlooking the Adriatic!
+As one of Dubrovnik’s most dramatic fortress, Lovrijenac defended attacks from both land and sea.
 The fortress has a triangular plan that follows the contour of the rock where it was built.
 Facing the western suburbs, it protects Kolorina Bay and opens toward Bokar Tower and the west wall.
 Today, Kolorina Bay is a calm location for launching kayaks.
-It was the location for filming the “bloody Battle of Blackwater scene in season two of Game of Thrones“.
+It was the location for filming the “bloody Battle of Blackwater in season two of Game of Thrones“.

-Chronologists date the fort to 1018 or 1038 but first records are from 1301, when the city council voted on Commander of the Fort.
+Chronologists date the fort to 1018 or 1038, but first records are from 1301, when the city council voted on Commander of the Fort.
 According to legend, in the 11th century Venice planned to conquer Dubrovnik by building a fortress on the rock.
-When Dubrovnik learned of the plan, its citizens rushed to build their own fortress, thwarting the Venetians before they arrived with ships carrying troops and supplies.
+When Dubrovnik learned of the plan, its citizens rushed to build their own fortress.
+They thwarted the Venetians before they arrived in ships carrying troops and supplies.

-Lovrijenac had 10 large cannons designed and cast in 1537 by Renaissance bronze master Ivan Rabljanin.
+Lovrijenac had ten large cannons designed and cast in 1537 by Renaissance bronze master Ivan Rabljanin.
 Rabljanin also designed the cannons at Minčeta Fortress.
 One cannon, known as “Lizard” (Gušter in Croatian) was “marvelously carved and decorated”.
-Lizard never fired a single shot and is now sadly lost at the bottom of the Adriatic Sea below Lovrijenac .
+Lizard never fired a single shot and is now sadly lost below Lovrijenac at the bottom of the Adriatic Sea.

 Austrian troops disarmed Lovrijenac in the 19th century.
 While hoisting and transporting the cannon, a rope broke and it fell into the Adriatic Sea and was never recovered.

-This was because the Republic was not only cautious about attacks from foreign enemies but also a potential rebellion of the Commander in charge of the fort.
-Nobility replaced the Commander each month.
+This was because the Republic was not only cautious about attacks from foreign enemies, but also needed protection from a potential rebellion of the Commander in charge of the fort.
+Each month, nobility replaced the Commander.
 In case of trouble within the fortress, the thin wall facing the city could never hold against the firepower of mighty Bokar Fortress facing Lovrijenac.

 An ancient inscription at the entrance to Lovrijenac Fortress reads – NON BENE PRO TOTO LIBERTAS VENDITUR AURO – Freedom is Not Sold for All the Gold in the World.

-Lovrijenac was the stage for a memorable production of Shakespeare’s Hamlet, and it’s a popular Game of Thrones filming location.
+Lovrijenac, another popular Game of Thrones filming location, was also used to stage productions of Shakespeare’s Hamlet.
 I explored this fortress during a Game of Thrones Walking Tour.
-It’s magnificent!
+It’s a magnificent structure!